Parking Lot Pressure Washing in Houston: What Business Owners Need to Know

 Why Houston Parking Lots Get So Dirty So Fast

-Houston has a combination of factors that makes parking lot grime accumulate faster than almost any other major U.S. city:
+Houston has a combination of factors that can make parking lot grime accumulate quickly:

 Humidity grows biological film.
-That dark, slippery layer on shaded sections of your lot is a combination of algae, mold, and bacteria.
-Houston's average humidity sits above 75% for roughly eight months of the year.
-Any section of concrete that stays damp and shaded for extended periods will develop this film.
-It's a slip hazard in addition to looking terrible.
+That dark, slippery layer on shaded sections of a lot may include algae, mold, and other biological buildup.
+Any section of concrete that stays damp and shaded for extended periods should be reviewed as a potential safety and appearance concern.

 Rain spreads contamination.
 Houston averages about 50 inches of rain per year.
 When a heavy storm hits, it mobilizes all the accumulated oil, dirt, and debris across the lot surface and deposits it in concentrated streaks and puddle zones.
 After major rain events, the staining pattern on an uncleaned lot actually gets worse, not better.